aspose-zip/Aspose-Zip-Reference-Tutorials/zip/czech/net/file-compression/compress-multiple-files/_index.md

 **Q: Where can I find the full documentation?**
 A: Detailed API references and examples are available in the [Aspose.Zip documentation](https://reference.aspose.com/zip/net/).

-## Závěr
+## Conclusion

-Nyní jste viděli kompletní **c# zip file example**, který demonstruje **how to compress multiple files**, **how to create zip archive c#**, a **add files to zip** pomocí Aspose.Zip pro .NET.
-Tento přístup nejen šetří úložný prostor, ale také zjednodušuje distribuci souborů ve webových, desktopových či cloudových aplikacích.
+You’ve now seen a complete **c# zip file example** that demonstrates **how to compress multiple files**, **how to create zip archive c#**, and how to **add files to zip** using Aspose.Zip for .NET.
+This approach not only saves storage space but also simplifies file distribution in web, desktop, or cloud applications.
+Feel free to experiment by adding more `CreateEntry` calls, adjusting compression levels, or embedding password protection – the Aspose.Zip API gives you the flexibility to tailor ZIP archives to any scenario.

-Neváhejte experimentovat s dalšími voláními `CreateEntry`, upravit úrovně komprese nebo přidat ochranu heslem – API Aspose.Zip vám poskytuje flexibilitu přizpůsobit ZIP archivy jakémukoli scénáři.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-02-10
 **Tested With:** Aspose.Zip 24.11 for .NET
 **Author:** Aspose